jwiedeman/react-gtm-kit/docs/concepts/consent-lifecycle.md

 ## Event timeline

-1. **Defaults** – Provide region-aware defaults when you call `initGtm`.
+1. **Defaults** – Provide region-aware defaults by calling `client.setConsentDefaults`
+   before `client.init()`.
 The defaults enqueue before GTM loads so Consent Mode applies to the very first request.
 2. **CMP handshake** – Listen for your CMP's change event.
 Translate the payload into the four Consent Mode keys.
 3. **Updates** – Call `updateConsent` with the translated values.
 The helper merges the update into GTM's consent state and records a diagnostic log entry when logging is enabled.
-4. **Persist** – If you store consent in cookies or local storage, read the persisted value and feed it back into `initGtm` on the next page load so GTM stays consistent.
+4. **Persist** – If you store consent in cookies or local storage, read the persisted value and feed it back into `setConsentDefaults` on the next page load so GTM stays consistent.

 ## Implementation checklist